-\begin{prop} For any $x>0$, the limit $\lim\limits_{k\to\infty}\frac{a(s^kx)}{(s^kx)^{\log_s p}}$ exists, $\lambda(sx)=\lambda(x)$, and $\lambda(x)\in[m,M]$.
+\begin{prop} For any $x>0$, the limit $\lim\limits_{k\to \infty}\frac{a(s^kx)}{(s^kx)^{\log_s p}}$ exists, $\lambda(sx)=\lambda(x)$, and $\lambda(x)\in[m,M]$.
 Furthermore, the set $\{\lambda(x): x\in[s^{-1},1)\}$ is dense in $[m,M]$. \end{prop}

-\begin{proof} For any $x>0$, suppose $x=[x]+[0.d_1 d_2 \cdots]_s$.
+\begin{proof} For any $x>0$, suppose $x=[x]+[0.d_1 d_2 \ldots]_s$.
 Write $n_k=[s^k x]$.
 It is clear that $n_{k+1}=sn_k+d_k$ for any $k\geq 1$.
 Thus,

-That is to say, the function $\lambda(x)$ is well defined.
-The self-similarity of $\lambda(x)$ can be obtained by the definition of itself.
-The bound of $\lambda(x)$ and the density of $\{\lambda(x): x\in[s^{-1},1)\}$ follows equality (\ref{4}), the self-similarity of $\lambda(x)$ and Theorem \ref{thm dense}. \end{proof}
+That is to say, the function $\lambda$ is well defined.
+The self-similarity of $\lambda$ can be obtained by the definition of itself.
+The boundedness of $\lambda$ and the denseness of $\{\lambda(x): x\in[s^{-1},1)\}$ follow equality (\ref{4}), the self-similarity of $\lambda$ and Theorem \ref{thm dense}. \end{proof}